 #jobs-ui-ux - Jobs with a focus on UI/UX design

 #jobs-be - Jobs with a focus on backend development

-If you'd like to hear about jobs from other freelancers, join #jobs-community!
+If you'd like to hear about jobs from other members of the Uplink community, join #jobs-community!

 If you post in this channel, please keep a few things in mind:

-Be prepared to pay a market rate for the skills you're looking for.
+Be prepared to pay a market rate for the skills you're looking for (unless you're looking for a co-founder and offering shares).
 As a rule of thumb, it shouldn't be much less than what you would accept yourself if you were offered the job.

 Describe the tasks as detailed as possible to make the job appealing.

-Mention whether you'd like to meet the other freelancer or whether they can work completely remotely.
+Mention whether you'd like to meet the other freelancer face-to-face or if they can work completely remotely.
 Of course, jobs that can be done 100% remotely are much more attractive.

 Mention how interested freelancers should contact you.
-The easiest is "PM me for details" of course.
+The easiest is "PM me for details".